rulewis/journey-optimizer.en/help/using/get-started-identity.md

 Personally Identifiable Information (PII) such as email address and phone number, serves to directly identify a customer.
 As a result, PII is used to match a customer’s multiple identities across systems.

-In Adobe Journey Optimizer, **Identities** link consumers across devices and channels, the result is an [identity graph](#id-graph).
+In [!DNL Adobe Journey Optimizer], **Identities** link consumers across devices and channels, the result is an [identity graph](#id-graph).
 The linked identity graph is used to personalize experiences based on interactions across all of your business touchpoints.

 ![](assets/identities-home.png)